google/clspv/docs/OpenCLCOnVulkan.md

   for Signed-Integer types, `OpGroupNonUniformUMax` operation for Unsigned-Integer types and `OpGroupNonUniformFMax` operation for Float types.
   Requires `CapabilityGroupNonUniformArithmetic` capability.
+- `sub_group_barrier()` is mapped to OpControlBarrier with an execution scope of `Subgroup`.
+If no memory scope is specified, `Subgroup` is used.
+The memory semantics depend on the flags on the barrier.

 The `group_op` qualifier translates as follows: